samunot/BankingBot/README.md

 <h3> Learning and Accomplishment </h3>
 <p>
-- We successfully implemented the chat bot implementation and in process understood, how to think as customers/end users while development.
+- We successfully implemented the chat bot implementation and in process understood, how to think as customers/end users while development.<br>
-- How to explore new API's so that you can use them efficiently during application development. <br>
+- How to explore new API's so that you can use them efficiently during application development.
 </p>

 <h3> Furure Scope </h3>